 The goal is to preserve equity, so instead of paying taxes at sale, investors can scale, consolidate, diversify, or reposition their portfolios using pre-tax dollars.

-Missouri follows the federal 1031 exchange framework with few state-level complexities.
-This makes Missouri a relatively straightforward state in which to complete an exchange, provided IRS rules and timelines are followed.
+Missouri follows federal 1031 exchange regulations with few state-level complexities.
+This makes Missouri a relatively straightforward state to complete an exchange with an experienced Missouri Qualified Intermediary, provided IRS rules and timelines are followed.

 Why Missouri Investors Use 1031 Exchanges